liampshaw/rmsFinder/README.md

 ```
 usage: rmsFinder [-h] (--genbank GENBANK | --fasta FASTA | --updatedb) [--output OUTPUT] [--mode MODE] [--dontcollapse] --db DB

-Predict presence of Type II restriction-modification systems in a genome.
+Predict presence of Type II restriction-modification
+systems in a genome.

+positional arguments:
+  input            Input protein file (genbank or fasta).

 optional arguments:
   -h, --help       show this help message and exit
-  --genbank GENBANK  Genbank file
+  --genbank        Input file is genbank format
-  --fasta FASTA      Alternatively: a fasta file (protein)
+  --fasta          Input file is fasta format
-  --updatedb         Update databases used (download from REBASE)
+  --db DB          Which database to use: gold, regular,
+                   all (default: gold)
+  --mode MODE      Mode of running: RMS, MT, RE, MT+RE
+                   (default: RMS)
+  --dontcollapse   Whether to keep all blast hits for
+                   proteins rather than just their top
+                   hit (default: False)

+required arguments:
   --output OUTPUT  Output prefix
-  --mode MODE        Mode
-  --dontcollapse     Whether to collapse output to best hit
-  --db DB            Which database to use: gold, regular, all
 ```

-`rmsFinder` takes either genbank or fasta files as input.
+`input': The input file. `rmsFinder` takes either genbank or fasta files as input, which you should flag with either `--genbank` or `--fasta` flag.

 Example genbank files can be downloaded from NCBI with ```ncbi-acc-download``` (available [here](https://github.com/kblin/ncbi-acc-download/)), for example: